streamsets/tutorials/tutorial-2/kafkaconsumer_to_multipledestinations.md

 <img style="width:100%;" src="img/kafka_consumer_pipeline.png">

-You may remember the data we are reading, simulates credit card information and contains the card number :
+You may remember the data we are reading simulates credit card information and contains the card number :
 ```json
 {
   "transaction_date":"dd/mm/YYYY",